basemkhirat/dotapp-core/manual/routes.md

 # Routes

-Flexible routes developed on express routes written in an object format.
+Flexible routes developed on express routes written in object format.

 In `routes/index.js`, you can define your application routes with a javascript object.